DAYTON, Ohio (WDTN) — A visit to the doctor was paired with a lesson in literacy Monday at Dayton’s Five Rivers Health Center.

 “It helps the mind and it helps them develop, especially when they get older and get into school,” says McGuire.

-Throughout the month of September, about 5,000 books will be distributed to children at pediatric clinics statewide, to encourage families to read aloud together.Grab the FREE WDTN News App for iPhone or Android.
+Throughout the month of September, about 5,000 books will be distributed to children at pediatric clinics statewide, to encourage families to read aloud together.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.